slint-ui/slint/docs/src/content/docs/std-widgets/style.md

 ---
 <!-- Copyright © SixtyFPS GmbH <info@slint.dev> ; SPDX-License-Identifier: MIT -->
-title: Functions
+title: Style
-description: Functions
+description: std-widgets Style.
 ---
 # Selecting a Widget Style

-Slint offers a variety of [built-in widgets](../language/widgets/widgets.md) which can be imported from `"std-widgets.slint"`.
 You can modify the look of these widgets by choosing a style.

 The styles available include: